HBuminY/mytasarim/mytasarim/README.md

-This is the personal portfolio website built and owned by Hulusi Bumin Yalçın made using svelte and tailwind
+A tool for designing pdf files using svelte and tailwind or the custom build system (soon)